TAP-lab/taplab-nix-config/README.md

 - Comprehensive testing across all laptops and apps to ensure everything works as expected.
 - Potentially host this on a local git server for easier access.
 - Set up wifi out of the box on the installed system.
-- ~~Find the best solution for hiding/notifying about the prism launcher login prompt.~~ Figured out a way, kinda janky as it just closes whatever the focused window is 1 second after running prism launcher, could be unstable if the system is slow or the user changes focus too quickly, but overall seems to work well.
+- ~~Find the best solution for hiding/notifying about the prism launcher login prompt.~~ Managed to integrate it into the script, after running the prism launcher command it will check the active window, and if it contains "Prism" in the title it will automatically close it.
 - Set up auto-updates for the system.
 - Move shell alias to bash config and remove zsh
 - Set up more KDE settings ~~and move to separate file.~~